ombulabs/blog/_posts/2018-09-06-how-we-use-pivotal-tracker-at-ombu-labs.markdown

 ## Step 6: Accepting or rejecting a user story

-If the *Requester* approves the story, they will mark it as accepted.
+If the *requester* approves the story, they will mark it as accepted.
 No more work is necessary in this user story.
 Great!

 If they reject the story, they should provide a detailed description about the rejection.
-If you were the *Requester* you can ask yourself this question to describe the problem/s:
+If you were the *requester* you can ask yourself this question to describe the problem/s:

 - What did you expect and what did actually happen?